Matt Jones (radio host): Early life and education

+Other ventures

+From September 2016 until July 2019, Jones also hosted "Hey Kentucky!", a nightly sports and news recap program on WLEX-TV in Lexington, since also syndicated to WBNA in Louisville.
+On "Hey Kentucky!", Jones was joined, nightly, by rotating co-hosts, with some overlap with the KSR radio show.

+In 2018, Jones opened Kentucky Sports Bar and Grille, a sports bar in Lexington connected to the KSR brand and colloquially known as "KSBar".

+On January 5, 2021, Jones and Craig Greenberg, former CEO of 21c Museum Hotels, were announced as lead investors in a group that purchased a majority stake in Ohio Valley Wrestling (OVW), a Louisville-based independent professional wrestling promotion.
+Under the agreement, wrestling veteran Al Snow continues to run OVW's day-to-day operations.
+On August 21, 2023, Netflix announced a seven episode docuseries titled Wrestlers, based on OVW and offering a behind-the-scenes look at the world of professional wrestling.

+Politics

-These forays into politics have led many to speculate that Jones might one day run for office.
-He was courted by the Democratic Congressional Campaign Committee to run for the 6th district U.S. House seat occupied by Representative Andy Barr in 2016 but ultimately declined to run.
-Jones had gone so far as to attend a "boot camp" for potential Democratic candidates in Washington, D.C. during the lead-in to the House race, but the experience left him disillusioned with the national Democratic Party.
+Jones' background as a lawyer, frequent discussion of politics on KSR, and high name recognition among Kentuckians led many experts to consider him a potential candidate.
+He was courted by the Democratic Congressional Campaign Committee to run for the 6th district U.S. House seat occupied by Representative Andy Barr, in 2016, but ultimately, he declined to run.
+Jones had gone so far as to attend a "boot camp" for potential Democratic candidates in Washington, D.C., during the lead-in to the House race, but the experience left him disillusioned with the national Democratic Party.
 In a 2018 interview for Politico Magazine, he recalled one prominent member of Congress telling the attendees that positions on issues were far less important than campaign fundraising; Jones would call this "one of the most depressing things [he'd] ever heard."

-He had also considered running for the U.S. Senate seat held by McConnell in 2020, but announced on November 15, 2019 that he would not enter the race.
+Jones also considered running for Mitch McConnell's U.S. Senate in 2020 but he announced on November 15, 2019, that he would not enter the race.
 This public flirtation with the 2020 U.S. Senate race caused WLEX to permanently remove him from his role as host of "Hey Kentucky!”.
-On August 15, Jones announced that he had been approached to write a book and had accepted.
-The book, tentatively titled Mitch, Please!, would take him around all of Kentucky's 120 counties in order to make his case that Sen. McConnell had failed the citizens of Kentucky.
 In response, the next day, Jones announced that WLEX had permanently ended his run as host of "Hey Kentucky!"